cedricabano/CrowdSimulation/README.md

 * Behavior trees to more accurately model behavior.

 ## Credits
-I would like to thank my partner, @KevinWu97, without which this project would not have gotten of the ground.
+I would like to thank my partner, @KevinWu97, without which this project would not have gotten off the ground.
 I would also like to thank Mubbasir Kapadia for his guidance and contributions to the project, and for designing the framework of the class in which this project was developed.